-Fondation Le Corbusier is an organization dedicated to preserving the legacy of this ground-breaking urban planner and modernist architect.
-We visited one of the few existing Le Corbusier homes that are owned by the foundation and are open to the public.
-The 1925 La Roche house, designed on an awkward lot for a single man (and, based on the design, someone who obviously intended to remain single) who wanted a place to display his modern art collection, as well as having a place to live.
+The organization is dedicated to preserving the legacy of this ground-breaking urban planner and modernist architect.
+We visited one of the few existing Le Corbusier homes that the foundation owns and are open to the public.
+Le Corbusier designed the 1925 La Roche house on an awkward lot for a single man (and, based on the design, someone who obviously intended to remain single) who wanted a place to display his modern art collection, as well as being a place to live.
 The gallery is set off from the rest of the house and is linked to an office via a graceful ramp.
 Although some of the rooms are very sterile (and not only because of the lack of furniture), they are generally flooded with light due to the architect’s interesting use of natural light and indirect lighting.

 Pierre and Marie Curie Museum

-Zadkine Museum profiles the sculpture of Ossip Zadkine, a prominent member of the School of Paris, which was a group of foreign-borne artists who worked in Paris early in the 20th century.
-The museum, which is located in the artist’s former home and studio, contains a few dozen works, primarily in stone, but also some in wood and bronze.
-Most are generally abstract, somewhat primitivist and cubist representations of human figures or heads.
+The Museum profiles the sculpture of Russian-born Ossip Zadkine.
+He was a prominent member of the School of Paris, which was a group of foreign-born artists who worked in Paris early in the 20th century.
+The museum is located in the artist’s former home and studio.
+It contains a few dozen works, primarily in stone, but also some in wood and bronze.
+Most are generally abstract, somewhat primitivism, and cubist representations of human figures or heads.

-The foundation commissioned Frank Gehry to create a dramatic space to house commissioned contemporary art, host temporary exhibitions and stage small events.
-The building, located in the midst of the lovely Bois de Boulogne Park (see our Paris neighborhood post), is classic Gehry: a huge, aluminum-clad dome covered with glass wings, fronted by a stepped waterfall fed by a wading pool complete with a spurting fountain and a machine for creating a layer of dense fog.
+The foundation commissioned Frank Gehry to create a dramatic space to house commissioned contemporary art, host temporary exhibitions, and stage small events.
+The building, located in the midst of the lovely Bois de Boulogne Park (see our Paris neighborhood post), is classic Gehry.
+It is a huge, aluminum-clad dome covered with glass wings, fronted by a stepped waterfall that is fed by a wading pool complete with a spurting fountain and a machine for creating a layer of dense fog.

 The collection, less so.
-Its art is highlighted by five permanent commissioned pieces, the most interesting one, by far, which is the Olafur Eliasson light and space exhibit named grotto.
-It is a series of lit, bright yellow panels, followed by a series of mirrors, that line a corridor that runs alongside a streamed formed by water flowing from a reflecting pool that collects water flowing from the stepped waterfall.
+Its art is highlighted by five permanent commissioned pieces.
+The most interesting one for us is the Olafur Eliasson light and space exhibit named grotto.
+It is a series of lit, bright yellow panels, followed by a series of mirrors, that line a corridor that runs alongside a stream formed by water flowing from a reflecting pool that collects water flowing from the stepped waterfall.
 Another commission, designed by Ellsworth Kelly, is less engaging: a stage curtain consisting of five monochromatic panels, plus a number of square monochromatic panels mounted on walls of the auditorium.
 Very underwhelming!

 The visiting exhibits were relatively few, considering the large space available to display them.
 Many of the rooms were closed and in most of those that were open, the exhibits and the viewers were given plenty of room.
 Many of the pieces were not quite to our taste and one, a long film clip with boring and repetitive music that could be heard through a number of galleries, was downright annoying.
 Another, a video exhibit caricaturing America’s fascination with guns, showed long, sustained gunfight sequences on screens on three sides of the room—with audios at high volume.

-- Paintings by Jean-Michel Basquiat, much of whose work we do enjoy);
+- Paintings by Jean-Michel Basquiat, much of whose work we enjoy;

 - A series of Andy Warhol self-portraits, some as his usual, unusual self and others as a drag queen;